simoncblyth/env/notifymq/README.txt

                        deprecated approach that receives TObjects and writes into TMapFile for consumption by a separate process

    INSTALLS

         G        ok
         C        ok
         N        ok
         C2       ok

-        P/G1
+        P        ok

-              fail to install rabbitmq-c due to autoconf/automake morass
+        G1       same node as P so no point ?
         H        too old to bother trying
         H1       off limits

-   PROBLEMS ON P/G1
+   PROBLEMS ON P

      a) old pcre, forced source installation and propagation of include dirs and libs into build and usage commands